Only-Moon/Comfi/README.md

 # Comfi

-Yay, Confi is 95% ready for release, still have some minor bugs but we will fix them and publish ; D
+Yay, Comfi is 95% ready for release, still have some minor bugs but we will fix them and publish ; D